 Higher Standard

 Adult non-colonial birds must be managed in large flights, to allow birds space to escape from each other if required to prevent behavioural problems.
 Sufficient staff to manage the population must be provided as needed

+It is observed that there has been little consideration of raptors in this section on birds – given their specific welfare requirements this is a gross oversight.

 Part K – Reptiles and Amphibians